pensjonatus/flash-fiction/blog/the-place-part-5.md

 ---
-title: 'The Place Part 5'
+title: The Place Part 5
 date: '2017-07-15'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Carcosa!
 If I heard it in any other context, I would have thought it was just a